Snakedoc352/AIAgents/README.md

 ## Quick Start

-**Ask Nora** — the orchestrator that analyzes your task and chains the right agents:
+**Ask the frontend team** — the orchestrator that analyzes your task and chains the right agents:
-> "Ask Nora to build a positions table with sorting and live updates"
+> "Ask frontend team to build a positions table with sorting and live updates"

 Or invoke a specific agent:
 > "Fetch `frontend/ui-component` from AIAgents and adopt that persona"